Captain Frank King Leslie, Royal Fusiliers (1885-1915)

 In these happier times he was photographed, with his parents and sister, Joan, at Corravahan House.

 In the 1911 UK Census, he is recorded as “overseas military”, and in 1912 he was stationed at Totley camp, near Sheffield, Yorkshire.

 On 20th April 1915, he wrote to his younger sister, Madge, from on board the Cunard liner “SS Alaunia”, which had been requisitioned as a troop transport during the Gallipoli campaign.
-Sadly, he was dead before the letter was received at Rockcorry on 10th May.
+Sadly, Frank was dead before the letter was received, at Rockcorry, on 10th May.

-A letter from Frank to his sister from the troop ship “SS Alaunia”, then somewhere in the Mediterranean Sea.
+A letter home to his sister from Frank on board the troop ship “SS Alaunia”, then somewhere in the Mediterranean Sea.

 The Commonwealth War Graves Commission records his death (KIA) on 25th April 1915, while serving as Captain with the Royal Fusiliers “X” Company, 2nd Battalion (www.cwgc.org/find-war-dead/casualty/690321/LESLIE/FRANK KING).
 He was recorded as killed on “X” Beach at Cape Helles.

 Having landed from HMS Implacable, the company appears to have had some success in advancing to the cliffs behind the beach, and the Fusiliers secured the Turkish trenches by 9am.
 By 3pm, however, advancing Turkish reinforcements forced Leslie’s detachment into retreat.